About Gorilla TV

 To optimise the performance we wanted from the Resolves, we needed workstations that could deliver the horsepower they need to work in real-time.
 It is a bit of a cookbook for building the right workstation.
 It’s a recipe where you need the right chassis, and the right motherboard to start with.
 That was the immediate appeal with Proline.

 We bought two PL Ultimate PRO workstations with AMD Ryzen Threadripper PRO’s installed.
 The value the Threadripper gives you in terms of the cores is unquestionable.
 It’s all very well having the right GPU, but if you haven’t got the right caching in it, you’re not going to get the performance.
-The workstations are the 64 cores in a single socket, with 128GB RAM, and also have two NVIDIA RTX A4000 GPUs which delivers an exceptional throughput.
+The workstations are the 64 cores in a single socket, with 128GB RAM, and also have two NVIDIA RTX A4000 GPUs which deliver exceptional throughput.

 It wasn’t about cost-saving.
 It was having a high-end workstation with the right number of slots, built-in dual 10gig, within a single chassis that we could work on.
 A single chassis that can accommodate three GPU cards if required and didn’t mean we had to add an expansion chassis.
 We have two in it now.
 We need to get 12bit HD SDI out of it, so we can view the project, which is the Blackmagic DeckLink 4K Extreme 12G and another slot to talk to shared storage.
 The slot count is really important.
 All of those components give you something that’s very fast that can deal with UHD Dolby Vision workflow.